Problem · Dubai to US market entry

 How engagements start

-Three routes for Dubai principals.
+Three routes for Dubai owners.

 Six to ten weeks.
 Single US category, single corridor.
 Category anchor, outcome restatement, US cadence playbook, and the first wave of US-facing materials rebuilt and launched into market.